vincent-peugnet/wcms/MANUAL.md

 #### Add a new page

-The first thing you have to do before creating a page is to **choose an adress** for this page.
-Each page have a unique adress that identify it, it is the [**page id**](#page-id).
-You can use the adress bar of your web browser to directly access, [edit](#edit) or [delete](#delete) a page.
+The first thing you have to do before creating a page is to **choose an address** for this page.
+Each page have a unique address that identify it, it is the [**page id**](#page-id).
+You can use the address bar of your web browser to directly access, [edit](#edit) or [delete](#delete) a page.

-You can type anything in your adress bar, if it's an already exisiting page_id, you will access a page, otherwise, you will arrive to an empty space waiting to be filled.
+You can type anything in your address bar.
+If it is an already exisiting page_id, you will access a page.
+Otherwise, you will arrive to an empty space waiting to be filled.

-Once you've typed an adress and found nothing, if you are connected, you now have the opportunity to create a page at this adress.
+Once you've typed an address and found nothing, if you are connected, you now have the opportunity to create a page at this address.

 There is two ways to do this :

 1. Graphicaly, by clicking the "create" button
-2. Using the adress bar, by typing `/add` just after the adress
+2. Using the address bar, by typing `/add` just after the address

 There it is !
 Congratulation, you've created your first page using W.

 #### Edit your page content

 Now you should be in front of the [edit interface](#editor) of your page.
-If you check the adress bar, you will now see `/edit` written after your page adress.
+If you check the address bar, you will now see `/edit` written after your page address.

 You can type a few words in the main text area.
 Once you're happy with what you wrote, it's time to save your work : click on the <kbd>update</kbd> button in the top left corner.
 You can use the shortcut <kbd>CTRL</kbd> + <kbd>S</kbd> too if you prefer.
 After you've done this, you sould have notice that the asterix `*` next to your page_id have left, it's the sign that saving was sucesfull.

 Let's come back to the page reading view to see the result of our editing.
 There are different approaches for doing so :

-1. By removing the `/edit` command after your page adress
+1. By removing the `/edit` command after your page address
 2. Pressing the "display" button (next to "update"), or using <kbd>CTRL</kbd> + <kbd>D</kbd> shortcut.

 The first method will use the same tab while the second will create a new one, wich is usefull if you want to keep your [edit interface](#editor) open to come back quickly.